 Associate Professor of HistoryMiddle East History

 Febe Armanios has taught at Middlebury College since 2004.
 She received her BA, MA, and Ph.D. from Ohio State University.
 She teaches courses that span from the seventh-century rise of Islam to the present-day Middle East.
-Her research interests include Coptic Christians in Egypt, Muslim-Christian relations, and women and gender in the Middle East.
-She has been awarded fellowships from the American Research Institute in Turkey, the Fulbright Foundation, the Andrew Mellon Foundation, the Freeman Foundation, the Presidential Management Fellowship (PMF) program, and the Pentecostal and Charismatic Research Initiative (PCRI), which is supported the John Templeton Foundation and the University of Southern California.
-In her current research project, she explores the history of Christian satellite television in the Middle East, from ca. 1980 to the present.
-Since 2008, she has been serving on the Steering Committee for the "Christianity in the Middle East Consultation" at the American Academy of Religion.
+Her research interests include non-Muslim religious identity, particularly in Egypt; comparative Christian-Muslim practices (from religious life to food customs); and women and gender in the Middle East.
+She has been awarded fellowships from the American Research Institute in Turkey, the Fulbright Foundation, the Andrew Mellon Foundation, the Gerda Henkel Foundation, the John Templeton Foundation and the University of Southern California.
+Her current book project--for which she's done research in Egypt, Turkey, Lebanon, Cyprus, and the US--explores the history of Christian satellite television in the Middle East (ca. 1980-present).

-Coptic Christianity in Ottoman Egypt (Oxford University Press, 2011)
+Coptic Christianity in Ottoman Egypt (Oxford University Press, 2011; paperback forthcoming 2015)